brokenpylons/Calendar/README.md

 This service downloads the iCalendar file on request and serves it as ```text/plain```.

 ## Usage
-The service is live at <http://calendar.brokenpylons.com>.
+The service is live at <http://calendar.brokenpylons.com> (this link redirects here).
 You can request the calendar file by calling the ```calendar``` endpoint.
 It accepts a parameter ```filterId```, which you can get by navigating to the timetable website, selecting the options you want and then clicking the little book icon at the upper left corner.
 You will get a permanent link, then you just need to copy the ```filterId``` part.

 For example: